Friends with Benefits

 But within weeks of Air Albania’s birth, Ibrizi started offloading his stake to his wife and daughter.
 Idrizi said he decided to transfer his shares to them after receiving criticism in the Albanian press.

 “They started saying that I am not an Albanian citizen, they came and asked me how many passports I have,” he said, describing the transfer to his wife and daughter as “an agreement within the family.”

 Rama’s office did not respond to requests for comment.

 Mabetex Group’s owner, Pacolli, was a more familiar face in Albania than Arslan.
 The construction magnate is one of the wealthiest people in neighboring Kosovo, with a fortune of close to 800 million euros.
 Over the years he has been Kosovo’s deputy prime minister, foreign minister, and, for a brief period in 2011, its president.

 Mabetex became embroiled in a major corruption scandal in the late 1990s over accusations that company executives had paid bribes to win a contract to work on the Kremlin.
 A Russian probe was later dropped after the lead investigator was fired over a bizarre sex-tape scandal.
 A related investigation for money laundering and bribery was also dismissed in Switzerland, where Pacolli is now a citizen.

-known to have ties to alleged organized crime figures, including Milan Radoičić, a powerful figure in Kosovo’s largest Serbian party, and Jose Enrique Rais, an accused fraudster and cocaine trafficker from El Salvador.
+known to have ties to alleged organized crime figures, including Milan Radoičić, an alleged gangster and powerful figure in Kosovo’s largest Serbian party, and Jose Enrique Rais from El Salvador.

 Corporate records show Pacolli was a manager of Rais Group as of late 2011, while the company was being investigated.